replicatedhq/kurl.sh/src/markdown-pages/add-ons/longhorn.md

 ## Migration from Rook

-If Rook was previously installed but no longer specified in the kURL spec, Longhorn 1.1.2+ will migrate data from Rook PVCs to Longhorn.
+If Rook was previously installed but is no longer specified in the kURL spec and Longhorn 1.1.2+ is specified instead, Longhorn will migrate data from Rook PVCs to Longhorn.
 This will involve stopping all pods mounting Rook PVCs while the migration takes place.

-If Minio is also installed and completes its migration process, Rook will be removed to free up resources.
+If MinIO is also specified in the new kURL spec and completes its migration process successfully, Rook will be removed to free up resources.